marranaga/blog.michaelarranaga.com/_posts/2018-08-22-ePOwerShell.md

 You should learn something new every day, and working on ePOwerShell definitely introduced me to a bunch of new concepts and ideas.

+### Pester tests

-1. Pester tests take forever.
+These take forever.
 Like, forever forever.

 Each function requires a Pester test to confirm that it's working.
 Each test requires examples for different use cases.
 This can quickly add up to dozens of files.

+### Pull requests and AppVeyor

-2. Working on a project that's currently in a pull request does not pull secure environment values.
+Working on a project that's currently in a pull request does not pull secure environment values.
 I didn't realize this.
 Not knowing this resulted in far too many commits to Git than I'd care to admin trying to get Appveyor to acknowledge an environment variable.

+### Sorting a `PSCustomObject`

-3. Sorting values from a `PSCustomObject` is extremely annoying and difficult (still a work in progress).
+Sorting values from a `PSCustomObject` is extremely annoying and difficult (still a work in progress).
 By default, when searching for a computer system in ePO, it returns a Json with names such as `EPOComputerSystem.ComputerName`, or `EPOComputerSystem.AgentGUID`.
 Since that was kinda ugly, I filtered off the `EPOComputerSystem` from the name.
 I also wanted to sort the items in each object by their name.
 Unfortunately, I haven't been successful with that last part.

 ## Final thoughts